JohnPrabhasith/sentiment-analysis/README.md

 This project implements a sentiment analysis model for restaurant food reviews using the RandomForest algorithm.
 The model analyzes customer reviews to classify sentiments as positive or negative providing valuable insights for restaurant businesses.

 ## Features
-- Sentiment classification (Positive, Negative, Neutral)
+- Sentiment classification (Positive, Negative)
 - Preprocessing of text data (tokenization, stopword removal, vectorization)
 - Implementation using the RandomForest algorithm
 - Performance evaluation with accuracy metrics